 Everyone can learn to color well with Copic markers.

-But there is a learning curve-- and how quickly you progress depends upon your ability to diagnose flaws or inconsistencies in your technique.
-Improvement is all about correcting the mistakes that stand between you and flawless coloring.
+But there is a learning curve-- and how quickly you progress depends upon your ability to diagnose the flaws in your technique.

 I work with a lot of beginners